webrcade/webrcade-docs/docs/apps/emulators/2600/index.md

 ### Type

-The type name for the Atari 2600 application is `retro-stella`.
+The type name for the Atari 2600 application is `retro-stella-latest`.

 !!! note
     The alias `2600` also currently maps to this application.
 In the future, the `2600` alias may be mapped